Family Newsletter

 We are proud to share that Stamford School’s recent State Report Card reflects continued growth and progress.
 Stamford was recognized as Excelling in Growth, highlighting the meaningful academic gains our students have made over the past year.
 While we continue striving toward meeting and exceeding all state benchmarks, our upward trajectory demonstrates that the instructional systems and supports in place are making a real difference for students.

 Students have Physical Education on Tuesdays and Thursdays.
-If the weather permits, classes may participate in outdoor activities, so it is important that students are dressed appropriately for both indoor and outdoor movement.
+If the weather permits, classes may participate in outdoor activities, so students must be dressed appropriately for both indoor and outdoor movement.

 Please ensure your child wears appropriate footwear, such as sneakers with secure soles.
 Crocs, sandals, boots, or slip-on shoes are not safe for physical activity and may prevent full participation.